Ishan-Srivastava1/-Website-Fingerprinting-Defense-Extension/README.md

 # Adaptive Padding to Defend Against Website Fingerprinting

-An implementation of an **adaptive padding algorithm** to combat website fingerprinting attacks, ensuring robust privacy without compromising usability.
+An implementation of an adaptive padding algorithm by Ishan Srivastava and Vikranth Nara, two students from the University of Virginia's School of Engineering, to combat website fingerprinting attacks, ensuring robust privacy without compromising usability.

 ---